Neural-networks model for force prediction in multi-principal-element alloys: Methods

 {\it DFT-AIMD Calculations}: We utilized ab-initio molecular dynamics (AIMD) simulations as implemented in Vienna Ab-{\it initio} Simulation Package \cite{Kresse1993,Kresse1994} for energy, displacements and force calculations for the ternary TaNbMo MEA in a 54-atom supercell.
 The Perdew-Burke-Ernzerhof (PBE)\cite{Perdew1996} generalized gradient exchange-correlation potential and the projected-augmented wave (PAW) potentials were used.\cite{Blochl1994,Kresse1999} The 54-atom supercell was generated using SCRAPs method\cite{Singh2021} and was relaxed in the {tt VASP} pseudo-potential code with a 400 eV plane-wave energy cutoff and with a Born-Oppenheimer convergence of 10$^{-6}$ eV at each time step.
 A Monkhorst-Pack k-mesh of 10$\times$10$\times$10 is used in all AIMD simulations.
 A Nos{\'e} thermostat is applied at different temperatures (100 to 1500 K) for the various simulated cases, as required by the exchange-correlation functional to initiate atomistic displacements in the TaNbMo.

 The DFT-AIMD simulations were performed on TaNbMo 54-atom ternary MEA model in Fig.~\ref{Fig5}a to extract displacements (\textit{x}, \textit{y}, \textit{z}) and forces (\textit{F$_{x,y,z}$}).
 A temperature range from 100-1500 K in the steps of every 200 K was considered to include the temperature effect on displacements and forces.
 The resulting dataset consists of \textit{70k} unique snapshots with relevant displacements, forces, and energies of all atoms in TaNbMo 54-atom SCRAP.
-A structural descriptor \textit{V}, as expressed in Eq.~\ref{morse_eqn}, was employed to capture the interatomic interactions in TaNbMo.
+A structural descriptor \textit{V}, as expressed in Eq.~\ref{morse_eqn}, was employed to capture the interatomic interactions in TaNbMo. {The \textit{70k} unique snapshots obtained is randomly split into \textit{50k} samples for training, \textit{10k} samples for validation and \textit{10k} samples for testing.
+This validation strategy enables us to ensure we do not overfit to the training set.}

+{{\it Voxelization}}: Typical DFT-AIMD output is extensive and complex for direct analysis with a deep-convolutional neural network (DNN) because the DFT-AIMD data structure consists of a large set of atomic coordinates and properties in a multi-component system.
+Therefore, we used the idea of voxels to represent atomic configuration.
+The data in \textit{voxel} can be represented in a simple cellular structure bounded by a rectangular box, which is analogous to the \textit{volume element (V)}.
+The \textit{voxelization} allows to generate a \textit{voxel} grid with a user-specified resolution.
+Each \textit{voxel} in the grid can contain `zero', one or more atoms depending on their spatial (\textit{x},\textit{y},\textit{z}) coordinates.
+The \textit{voxel} generation also depends on an inside-outside test that compares the atomic coordinates of the atoms with respect to the grid boundaries of the \textit{voxel}.
+The grid-bounds are defined by the minimum and maximum points that can form the diagonal of the volume elements.

+We used a \textit{voxel} based representation of the atomic configuration ternary 54 atom TaNbMo MEAs, with:

+where $\vec{u} = P_2 - P_1$, $\vec{v} = P_4 - P_1$, and $\vec{w} = P_5 - P_1$ are the basis vectors of the voxel and $\vec{k} = P_v - P_1$.
+Once the atoms in simulation domain are decomposed to their respective voxels, the atomic properties are computed for each voxel.
+Here, each voxel contains the structure descriptor \textit{V}, Eq.~\ref{morse_eqn}.
+In the generalized framework, the user is free to define desired descriptor to account for structural, chemical, electronic or other characteristics.
+The test in Eq.~\ref{Eqn:InsideOutside} was performed to check whether a point of interest, e.g., \textit{P$_v$}, lies inside or outside the corresponding \textit{voxel}. \textit{P$_v$} is considered inside the voxel if the inequalities in Eq.~\ref{Eqn:InsideOutside} are satisfied.